efficientcodeman/codearchive/README.md

-Hey, i'm pilawsk and this is a code (mainly python/lua) respository for my code/projects. https://pilawsk.github.io/languagenutfinisher/ for languagenut finisher
+Hey, this is a code respository for my code/projects. https://pilawsk.github.io/languagenutfinisher/ for languagenut finisher Check weekly for new code :)